GarethMSheldon/MikLink-PortToPython/README.md

-# MikLink (Python CLI)
+# MikLink (Python GUI)

-*A Python command-line port of the [MikLink Android app](https://github.com/ShitWRKS/MikLink) for RouterOS v6.x routers.*
+*A Python GUI port of the [MikLink Android app](https://github.com/ShitWRKS/MikLink) for RouterOS v6.x routers, built with CustomTkinter.*

 This tool is **purely inspired** by the original Android project, which turns a MikroTik RouterBoard into a cable testing probe.
-The Python version achieves similar functionality using the native RouterOS API (port 8728) and outputs a PDF report — no Android device required.
+The Python version achieves similar functionality using the native RouterOS API (port 8728) and outputs a PDF/JSON report — no Android device required, now with a graphical interface.

 ---